 Practice hub

-Practice German Adjective Endings (Declension)
+German Adjective Endings — Free Practice Games

 There are three German declension patterns: strong (no article — endings carry the case info), weak (after definite articles — endings are mostly -e and -en), and mixed (after indefinite articles like ein/kein — a hybrid).
 Each pattern interacts with gender, number, and case, which is what makes the table so intimidating on paper.